Cal vs. Colorado NCAA Football Odds, Plays and Insights | October 23, 2021

 - Cal has three wins against the spread in six games this season.

-- This season, the Golden Bears are winless ATS when entering a game as a favorite of 10 points or more.
+- The Golden Bears have been favored by 9 points or more one time this season and have not covered the spread in any of them.

-- Cal's games this year have hit the over in 50% of its opportunities (three times in six games with a set point total).
+- Cal's games this year have eclipsed the over/under in 50% of its opportunities (three times in six games with a set point total).

-- Cal is 2-1 against the spread and 1-2 overall in games when it puts up more than 19.8 points.
+- Cal is 2-1 against the spread and 1-2 overall this season when the team records more than 19.8 points.

-- When Cal piles up more than 366.3 yards, the team is 3-1 against the spread and 1-3 overall.
+- In games that Cal amasses over 366.3 yards, the team is 3-1 against the spread and 1-3 overall.

 - The Golden Bears have turned the ball over one more time (6 total) than the Buffaloes have forced a turnover (5) this season.